About Us

 Executive Director

 While not quite born in a cave, Eric’s childhood experiences living on the grounds of a nature center in northwest Pennsylvania where his father worked made his lifelong commitment to environmental stewardship and sustainability almost inevitable.
 He brings to the executive directorship of Tinicum Conservancy manifold applicable experiences and skill developed through eight years of transformational independent school leadership, along with a love of science and teaching that was cultivated during eight years of teaching science as process of discovery and innovation, and five years of scientific research.
 Outside his professional pursuits, Eric has served as a board member for organizations advancing ecological habitat restoration, urban agriculture, open space preservation, and sustainability in schools, and also volunteered time in service to immigrant communities, housing for neglected rural communities, and educational opportunities for underserved urban communities.
 An enthusiastic community-builder and insatiable learner, Eric connects and collaborates wherever he goes, and here in Tinicum is striving both to uphold and advance the conservancy’s incredibly successful and widely reputed legacy of land protection, and to synthesize diverse approaches to conservation in support of a healthy, resilient, and sustaining community.
-If you’re interested in exploring collaborative possibilities in any of these realms, Eric invites you to contact him at eanderson@tinicumconservancy.org
+If you’re interested in exploring collaborative possibilities in any of these realms, or have ideas or suggestions, please reach out! eanderson@tinicumconservancy.org

 Scott Berman — Resource Protection Assistant